ShameekConyers/sic-game-of-life/README.md

 ## Source Code

-Code used to build this is found in the root/src folder, [more up to date source files can be found here]("https://github.com/ShameekConyers/siclib/tree/main/src/sicdev/game-of-life" "Title")
+Code used to build this is found in the root/src folder, <a href ="https://github.com/ShameekConyers/siclib/tree/main/src/sicdev/game-of-life">
+more up to date source files can be found here </a>

 ## TODO

-Right now there's no mouse interaction or restarting, thus those are next ot be implementing.
+Right now there's no mouse interaction or restarting, thus those are next to be implemented.